 Up until my retirement in the middle of 2018 I worked as an analyst (thoroughly enjoy my Excel spread sheets) to fill in the space between my exercise.
 Along with many Marathons, ½ Marathons, Ultra Marathons, the 6-foot track, Ironman Triathlons, Mountain Bike (MTB) races and Swims (ocean, pool and ultra-distance) I have become what can only be described as the “old man adventurer”.

-The next adventure on my journey in life is what my family is calling ‘My Great Outback Adventure’.
-I’m riding solo on my mountain bike with a single wheel trailer from Darwin to Broome for 21 days.
-This will definitely be my biggest personal challenge yet.
-My fantastic quirky pal, Wags has named my bike the ‘The Northern Express’ which is a great name and has stuck with all my family.
+In 2015 I completed what my family call “My Great Outback Adventure” I rode solo on my mountain bike with a single wheel trailer from Darwin to Broome over 21 days.
+It was definitely the biggest personal challenge yet.
+My fantastic quirky pal, Wags named my bike ‘The Northern Express’ which is a great name and it has stuck.

 With the new found love of adventure, in December of 2016 I completed a 200km Trek in Nepal – the Annapurna Circuit from Besisahar to Pokhara.
 In July 2018 I ran the ½ marathon in Uluru and then in November 2018 I trekked to Mount Everest Basecamp in Nepal.

 I have signed up again for the 6th time to do the Uluru ½ marathon, in July.
 I am now in the process of planning my next big adventure for August this year (2019) where I am mountain bike riding the circle of central Australia deserts, from Alice Springs, Boulia, Birdsville, Marree, Oodnadatta, Fink and back to Alice Springs.

 I am also an author and art enthusiast.
 I have two published children’s works, both of which are available on Amazon, a novel (my biography) due to be published this year and a couple of published poems.
 I do a lot of drawings, illustrations for my books, and art therapy – simple stuff really.